blindij/talk_eunis19/presentation.md

 - The Nordic e-Infrastructure Collaboration
 - CodeRefinery
-- What are CodeRefinery doing?
+- What are we(CodeRefinery) doing?

 ## .blue[Part 2/3]

-- The CodeRefinery Workshop participant
 - The CodeRefinery Content and Format
-- What are our experience?
+- The background of the CodeRefinery Workshop participant
+- Parallels between the research process and program development

 ## .blue[Part 3/3]
-- Research - a software and data driven process!(?)
-- Research - collaborative effort
+- Open Data and Open Software and the scientific process
+- Are the tools used after a while?
-- Recommendations
+- Recommendations/Conclusions

 ---
 background-image: url(images/IMG_0054.jpg)